mienotakehiko/phdthesis-2025-2026/README.md

 # Takehiko Mieno phd thesis 2025-2026 All Code
-# ProVerif
+# ProVerif for Section3
   Currently creating a document
-# Attack Method Model Framework for the Security Verification of Tamarin Prover (TAMF)
+# Attack Method Model Framework for the Security Verification of Tamarin Prover (TAMF) for Section4
   Currently creating a document <br>
 ・This folder contains the needed material to reproduce our case-studies.　　<br>
 ・Models can be validated using the latest Tamarin prover.
+# Integrated Technology of ProVerif and Tamarin Prover for Section5

 ---
 File Description